bagbag/tstdl/base/source/authentication/README.md

     ```

 3.  **Register the API Controller**

-    The module's `AuthenticationApiController` is registered automatically via `@apiController`.
+    The module's `AuthenticationApiController` is automatically registered via the `@apiController` decorator.
 Ensure your API server setup discovers and uses it.

 ### Client-Side Setup